A former military training instructor at Joint Base San Antonio-Lackland has been sentenced following his court-martial that began Monday morning.

 Staff Sgt.
 Ryan Derass pleaded guilty to charges of pursuing sexual relationships with five female trainees in another training class and to charges of dereliction of duty for forcing the recruits in his training class to fill their canteens with water from the toilet.

-The latest Article 32 hearing marks the first time an instructor has been charged with assault and battery against male trainees.
+The case marks the first time an instructor was charged in connection with both male and female trainees.

 U.S. Army North at Joint Base San Antonio-Fort Sam Houston will be looking for a new commander now that Lt.
 General William Caldwell IV is leaving to become president of the Georgia Military College.

 Caldwell has submitted his retirement paperwork to the Department of Defense and has announced to friends that he will leave Texas to become the next president of the military college in Milledgeville, Georgia.